iamabdulwaasi19/Td-Intro-Github-Basics/README.md

 6. We commit our file
     - git commit -m "initial commit"

-This way we've commit our Initial project to our repository.
+This way we've commit our first commit project to our repository.